gap year Himalayas

 Travel can fit around your life in ways that are far more flexible, realistic and sustainable than many people imagine.

 It might mean negotiating a sabbatical from work.
 Taking a few months between jobs.
-Building more travel into your year through slower and more intentional trips, working remotely abroad for a while, travelling with your family, or simply stepping outside your routines long enough to remember there is still a bigger world waiting for you beyond them.
+Building more travel into your year through slower and more intentional trips.
+Working remotely abroad for a while.
+Travelling with your family.
+Or simply stepping outside your routines long enough to remember there is still a bigger world waiting for you beyond them.

 There is no single ‘correct’ version of meaningful travel.